rexim/rexim.me/posts/picture-of-transport-routes.md

 date: Sun, 02 Mar 2014 16:16:49 +0700
 description: A post about one interesting task I was doing at my job.

-I was participating in development of our local dictionary of organizations with a city map like [2gis](http://2gis.com/).
+I was participating in development of our local directory of organizations with a city map like [2gis](http://2gis.com/).
 My last task was probably the most interesting task for the whole year of work.
 I was contributing to a part of our infrastructure intended for